FusionAuth/fusionauth-site/site/_posts/2020-12-22-migration-types.md

 The basic steps for this approach are:

 * Map user attributes from the legacy system to FusionAuth.
+As part of this, Decide which applications and tenants will need to be created in FusionAuth beforehand.
 * Build and test a set of migration scripts.
 Ensure that migration accuracy meets your needs.
 Figure out how long a migration takes.
 * Test application changes required to point users to FusionAuth for login, registration, and other auth needs.
 * When you are ready to migrate, bring your systems down or to a mode where authentication is disallowed.